Mississippi police fatally shoot man during disturbance call

 OXFORD, Miss.
 (AP) - Mississippi police have fatally shot a man while responding to a domestic-violence call at an apartment complex, authorities said.

-The Mississippi Bureau of Investigation is examining the Wednesday shooting in Oxford, as it does for all shootings of or by law enforcement offices in the state.
+The Mississippi Bureau of Investigation is examining the Wednesday shooting in Oxford, as it does for all shootings of or by law enforcement officers in the state.

 Oxford Police Chief Jeff McCutchen said in a video Thursday that a person called 911 and reported hearing screaming and seeing a man dragging a woman into an apartment.
 When an officer knocked on the door of a second-floor apartment, the officer’s body-camera video showed the man answering with a shotgun in his hand.